seansfkelley/synology-typescript-api/README.md

 ### API Client Example

 In addition to the REST endpoints, a stateful class named `ApiClient` is exported for convenience.
-This class will automatically keep the session alive and catches several common failure modes and reports them in a more-useful manner.
+This class will:

+- keep the session alive by attemping to re-login when necessary
+- prevent common permissions failures caused by old sessions or rebooted NASes by automatically retrying
+- report some common failure modes, such as connection errors, in a more-useful manner

 The various APIs are accessible as (nested) properties on the instance.
 The following example has the same behavior as the REST API example.

 ```ts
 import { ApiClient, isConnectionFailure } from 'synology-typescript-api';